-Everyone has abs, yours are just not visible (at least if you?re reading this, I assume its because you want abs).
-Six-pack abs are the result of the muscles being shown through the fat of the torso, which means that the only ways to get abs are either (1) increase the muscle mass of the rectus abdominus, or (2) lose bodyfat (Link: 30-day weight loss).
-You can?t lose fat on just your abs and 1000 sit ups won?t give you abs like Brad Pitt in fight club (we?ve all tried).
+Everyone has abs, yours are just not visible (at least if you’re reading this, I assume it’s because you want abs).
+Six-pack abs are the result of the muscles being shown through the fat of the torso, which means that the only ways to get abs are either (1) to increase the muscle mass of the rectus abdominus, or (2) lose bodyfat.
+You can’t lose fat on just your abs and 1000 sit-ups won’t give you abs like Brad Pitt in fight club (we’ve all tried).

 Diet: reducing your bodyfat

-We all know that dieting is a key part of the ?shredding? process necessary to get defined abs, but there are still some misconceptions around this process.
+We all know that dieting is a key part of the “shredding” process necessary to get defined abs, but there are still some misconceptions about this process.
 Simply put, to burn bodyfat you need to eat less calories than you use? it really is that simple.
-Ideally, you want to get as many of these calories from protein?as possible, as this is the building block of muscles and other tissues, and has a higher impact on thermogenesis (as much as 600% that of some carbohydrates).
+Ideally, you want to get as many of these calories from protein as possible, as this is the building block of muscles and other tissues, and has a higher impact on thermogenesis (as much as 600% that of some carbohydrates).

 Exercise: increasing your muscle mass?